aws-samples/amazon-sagemaker-entrypoint-utilities/README.md

    those args.
 Then, rinse-and-repeat to 5 more scripts for 5 more different ML algorithms."*

+   Please go to `examples/` and look at the various `README.md` files to more details.

-   - Implementation note: this is made possible thanks to the `gluonts.core.serde.decode()` function.
+   **Implementation note:** this is made possible thanks to the
+     `gluonts.core.serde.decode()` function.

 2. Configure logger to consistently send logs to Amazon CloudWatch log streams.